Jumper Cables Smoking, Melting, Or Hot? Here’s Why

 Yes.

 If they become sufficiently heated, the temperature alone could be enough to ignite your car, sending it up in flames.
-As an electrical fire, this would be exceedingly hazardous and needs to be extinguished using either a carbon dioxide or powder fire extinguisher (NEVER water or foam!).
+As an electrical fire, this would be exceptionally hazardous and needs to be extinguished using either a carbon dioxide or powder fire extinguisher (NEVER water or foam!).

 The other connected car would also be in danger of the flames.